-Princess Diana Fast Facts
+Princess Diana Fast Facts | CNN

 December 9, 1992 - Prime Minister John Major announces that Prince Charles and Diana have formally separated.

+June 29, 1994 - A televised documentary, “Charles: The Private Man, the Public Role,” airs; in it he admits to adultery.

-November 1995 - Diana gives an interview to BBC television in which she admits to adultery and says that she would like to be "a queen in people's hearts."
+November 1995 - Diana gives an interview to the BBC in which she admits to adultery.

 August 28, 1996 - The divorce is finalized.
 Diana loses the title Her Royal Highness, but retains the title of Princess of Wales.